- 2 counts False Swearing (3rd Degree Felony)

 - 5 counts Falsifying Records (1st Degree Misdemeanor)

 The Miami-Dade State Attorney's Office is dedicated to providing accurate information to the public and media.
-If you are a member of the working media and would like an interview with the State Attorney, or you need information on a case, would like to talk to a specific assistant state attorney or are looking for an expert in a certain area of prosecution, please contact our public information officers Ed Griffith or Terry Chavez.
+If you are a member of the working media and would like an interview with the State Attorney, or you need information on a case, would like to talk to a specific assistant state attorney or are looking for an expert in a certain area of prosecution, please contact our public information officers Ed Griffith, Terry Chavez or Lissette Valdes-Valle.

 Below you'll find recent news releases issued by this office.

 LISSETTE VALDES-VALLE Hispanic Media Relations Public Information Officer PHONE: 305-547-0535

 TERRY CHAVEZ Hispanic Media Relations Public Information Officer PHONE: 305-547-0535